swdee/go-rknnlite/example/stream/README.md

 each frame at around ~60ms versus YOLOv5s's ~28ms.
 Naturally the object detection results under YOLOv8 are better.

+To achieve the three 720p streams you need the SBC networked by a wired ethernet connection, a WIFI connection does not have the bandwidth.

 ## Lag (Parallel vs Serial Processing)